Fractonic solids: Outlook

 We have constructed simple hydrodynamic models with crystal-dipole symmetry and showed how their low-energy behaviour is qualitatively distinct from momentum-conserving hydrodynamics with spatial-dipole symmetry studied previously.
 However, we have only included a handful of transport parameters to draw out the qualitative features of the mode spectrum.
 It will be interesting to revisit these models in more detail with the complete characterisation of dissipative and non-dissipative transport along the lines of~\cite{Jain:2023nbf, Armas:2023ouk, Jain:2024kri}.
 It will also be interesting to explore other extensions of crystal-multiple symmetries such as discrete or non-Abelian internal symmetries, discrete crystalline lattices, or combine these with recent generalised notions of categorical symmetries~\cite{Baez:2010ya, Gaiotto:2014kfa}.

-In the real world, fractons are likely to found lodged to tangible physical materials rather than have mobility restrictions in absolute space.
+Furthermore, since the subdiffusive mode in \eqref{eq:subdiff} is carried collectively by charge and elastic excitations, the subdiffusion coefficient is sensitive to the elastic moduli of the material on which fractons are lodged.
+This can be used as an explicit experimental test of the theoretical framework presented in this work.
+It will also be interesting to explore the fully-backreacted quasinormal mode spectrum of the holographic model in \eqref{eq:holofractons} and test how its predictions for the subdiffusion constant differ from the model with spatial-dipole symmetry in~\cite{Ganesan:2020wvm}.

+Real world physical systems feature boost invariance, either Galilean or relativistic.
+Therefore, fractonic excitations in such systems cannot have mobility restrictions in absolute space and are likely to found lodged to tangible physical materials.
 By accounting for positional dynamics of the underlying material, and in the process reconciling fractons with spacetime symmetries, we hope that the formalism developed in this letter will prove more robust for understanding this exotic phase of matter and potentially aid in its experimental realisation.